Nearly-frustration-free ground state preparation: Example Hamiltonians with Speedup

 \section{Example Hamiltonians with Speedup}

 In this section, we consider a class of Hamiltonians for which our algorithms achieve a speedup over the standard approaches.
-In particular, we will look at systems for which we have sub-volumetric perturbations to frustration-free Hamiltonians.
-Note that for frustration free Hamiltonians, our algorithm gives the expected $1/\sqrt{\Delta}$ dependence as one would achieve from uniform or spectral gap amplification.
+In particular, we discuss gapped systems which have the structure of a sub-volumetric perturbation added to a frustration-free Hamiltonian.
+Note that for frustration free Hamiltonians, our algorithm gives the expected $1/\sqrt{\Delta}$ dependence as one would achieve from spectral gap amplification.

 Sub-volumetric perturbations show up in a number of interesting physical scenarios; we now enumerate some examples.
 To begin with, many physical systems have defects (i.e. line or point defects) which intercolate amongst the bulk degrees of freedom.
-For example, a frustration free $N \times N$ system perturbed by a density of $N$ impurities (i.e. approximately one per row), or a constant number of such line-defects, gets an efficiency gain from our algorithm.
-Note that there is a long history of interesting physics related to impurity problems with relevance to both physics examples, such as disordered solids \cite{dyre2000universality}, as well as algorithmic methods such as DMFT \cite{RevModPhys.68.13} and NRG \cite{Pizorn2012}.
+For example, a frustration free square lattice system of size $N \times N$ perturbed by a density of $N$ impurities (i.e. approximately one per row), or a constant number of such line-defects, can receive an efficiency gain from our algorithm if the system remains gapped, as described below.
+Note that there is a long history of interesting physics related to impurity problems, with relevance to algorithmic methods such as DMFT \cite{RevModPhys.68.13} and NRG \cite{Pizorn2012}.

 In addition to defect problems, there is interesting physics that often happens at interfaces \cite{RevModPhys.89.025006}.
 One can consider a system with two frustration-free Hamiltonians which are connected at an interface.
 While the 2-d bulk of both of these models will be frustration free, the 1-d interface will have Hamiltonian terms that generically are frustrating.
-Our algorithm is more efficient at finding ground states in this case.
-As a final example, quantum computers are designed to ``replace'' classical simulation techniques for finding ground states.
+Our algorithm can be more efficient at finding ground states in this case.
+As a final example, quantum computers are expected to eventually ``replace'' classical simulation techniques for finding ground states.
 A very common technique in numerical methods such as DMRG is to introduce an additional pinning field \cite{Stoudenmire2012, PhysRevX.3.031010} to promote certain phases or test robustness of phase diagrams.
 The introduction of this pinning field on the boundary is sub-volumetric and hence has a scaling with $\Delta$ for which our algorithm applies.